MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-alerts.md

 ## Suppress an alert

+As a security operations center (SOC) analyst, one of the top issues is triaging the sheer number of alerts that are triggered daily.
+For lower priority alerts, an analyst is still required to triage and resolve the alert which tends to be a manual process.
+For all organizations, we recognize how critical a SOC analyst’s time is and want to ensure that they can focus on high severity and high priority alerts.

-Alert suppression provides the ability to tune and manage alerts in advance, before they trigger.
-This keeps the queue focused and saves triage time by hiding or resolving alerts automatically, each time a certain expected organizational behaviour occurs, and rule conditions are met.
+Alert suppression provides the ability to tune and manage alerts in advance.
+This streamlines the alert queue and saves triage time by hiding or resolving alerts automatically, each time a certain expected organizational behaviour occurs, and rule conditions are met.

-You need to create rule conditions based on evidence types such as files, processes, scheduled tasks and many other 'evidences' that trigger the alert.
-Then apply the rule on the selected alert or any alert type that meets rule conditions to suppress the alert.
+You can create rule conditions based on ‘evidence types’ such as files, processes, scheduled tasks, and many other evidence types that trigger the alert.
+After creating the rule, user can apply the rule on the selected alert or any alert type that meets the rule conditions to suppress the alert.

 > [!NOTE]
 > Suppression of alerts is not recommended.
 However in certain situations, a known internal business application or security tests trigger an expected activity and you don't want to see these alerts.
 So, you can create a suppression rule for the alert.